World Diabetes Day: Understanding Why Hispanic/Latino Adults Face Higher Risk of Diabetes

 3 min. read

-Moreover, diabetes complications can be more severe among Hispanics, who have higher rates of kidney failure caused by diabetes and diabetes-related vision loss.
+Moreover, diabetes complications can be more severe among Hispanics/Latinos, who have higher rates of kidney failure caused by diabetes and diabetes-related vision loss.

 Prediabetes means a person’s blood glucose (sugar) level is higher than normal, but not high enough yet for a diagnosis of type 2 diabetes.
 If left untreated, prediabetes can progress into type 2 diabetes.
 (November is Diabetes Awareness Month and Nov.
 14 marks World Diabetes Day.)